aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/password-protected-presentation/_index.md

 ## Checking whether a Presentation is Write Protected

 Aspose.Slides allows you to check whether a presentation is write-protected.
-To perform this task, you can use the [IsWriteProtected](https://apireference.aspose.com/slides/net/aspose.slides/protectionmanager/properties/iswriteprotected) property.
+To perform this task, you can use the [IsWriteProtected](https://apireference.aspose.com/slides/net/aspose.slides/protectionmanager/properties/iswriteprotected) property, which returns `true` if the presentation is encrypted or `false` if the presentation isn't encrypted.

 This sample code shows you how to check whether a presentation is write-protected: